kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Raw Text Is Not Ready

-Text contains punctuation.
+Text contains punctuation
-Capitalization varies.
+Capitalization varies
 Spacing carries noise

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.